 A view of the Elastic SIEM dashboard, featuring rules over time, top processes, and various alert data.

 The Elastic Stack is a group of free tools that can be used to analyze any dataset.
-This is a very widely-used package that includes Logstash for log message collection, Elasticsearch for data assessments, and Kibana to display results.
+This is a very widely used package that includes Logstash for log message collection, Elasticsearch for data assessments, and Kibana to display results.
 The group is also known as ELK.
 The problem most users will face when using ELK for security monitoring is that it takes a lot of work to set up your own search rules.
-However, Elastic Security is a paid package of all of the rules and settings that you need in order to make a SIEM system out of ELK.
+However, Elastic Security is a paid package of all of the rules and settings that you need in order to make an SIEM system out of ELK.

 Key Features: